 I recently got an immersion blender as a gift, and it has a whisk attachment.
 It made these so easy to make, whipping up the cream in the cup that came with the immersion blender.
 I totally love it and highly recommend it for making short work of any whipping project.
 Grab one for yourself with my Amazon affiliate link here.

-A box of Nabisco Famous Chocolate Wafers is a 9-ounce package, and contains about 40 cookies.
+A box of Nabisco Famous Chocolate Wafers was a 9-ounce package, and contained about 40 cookies.
 That makes 5 of these cakes.

 I have noticed that lately many of the cookies are broken in the package.